firstred/postnl-api-php/docs/quickstart.rst

 Using an IDE with code completion is **strongly recommended**.

+.. _requesting timeframes location and delivery date at once:

 --------------------------------------------------------------
 Requesting timeframes, locations and the delivery date at once
 --------------------------------------------------------------